 - Install an HTTP client like axios or fetch.

-- Parse response data like `deliverability` and `quality_score` to decide whether to accept, warn, or reject the address.
+- Parse response fields like deliverability and quality_score to accept, warn, or reject the address.

 - Deploy your code.
-Abstract handles all backend scaling and updates.
+Abstract scales and updates its heuristics automatically.

 async function validateEmail(email) {